RTMS may be an asset against Alzheimer’s Disease

 In this way we can regulate the flow of interactions between neurones that will increase or decrease appropriately the desired regions to relieve the symptoms in a durable and drug-free manner.

-RTMS may be an asset against Alzheimer's disease.
+RTMS may be an asset against Alzheimer’s disease (In french only)

 Zahra Moussavi, a researcher at the University of Manitoba, had already begun research several years ago to see the effectiveness of rTMS in patients with Alzheimer’s disease.